KoBeWi/Godot-Project-Builds/README.md

 #### Executing

 By clicking the Execute button in a routine or using using the quick-execute button in routine editing screen, you will enter the execution mode.
-If you did this by accident, you have 1 second to press Escape and cancel task (afterwards you have to close the application if you want to stop it).
+If you did this by accident, you have 2 seconds (default) to press Escape and cancel task (afterwards you have to close the application if you want to stop it).
+The initial delay can be configured in Global Config.

 ![](Media/RoutineExecuting.gif)